 - 1/4 Cup of Paprika

 - 2 tbsp of Brown Sugar

 - 2 tbsp of Salt

 - 2 tbsp of Olive Oil

 - 1 tbsp of Black Pepper

-- First, make sure to properly spatchcock the turkey by removing the backbone.
-Follow these instructions for help!
+First, make sure to properly spatchcock the turkey by removing the backbone.
+Follow these instructions in the notes below!

 This article does contain affiliate links to products that we personally use and support.
 Purchasing an affiliate product does make us a small commission at no cost to you.
 This helps us continue creating for our website.
 All words and opinions are our own, and we appreciate your support!